Fast, high-order numerical evaluation of volume potentials via polynomial density interpolation: Introduction

-There are several well-known challenges to be met for the efficient and accurate evaluation of operators such as~\eqref{eq:vol_pot} in complex geometries---some mirroring those of the more well-studied problem of layer potential evaluation and some unique to volume problems.
-As is well known, the free-space Green's function $G_k$ given in~\eqref{eq:Green_Function} features a logarithmic singularity (whose location is, of course, dependent on the evaluation target) that forbids the direct use of standard quadrature rules for the numerical evaluation of the operator~\eqref{eq:vol_pot}.
-Despite this requirement for some degree of \emph{local} numerical treatment, the potential is a volumetric quantity and as such it is especially important to couple its computation to \emph{global} fast algorithms---of which a variety have been developed including e.g.\ $\mathcal{H}$-matrix compression and their directional counterparts~\cite{Borm:03,Borm:17}, the fast multipole method (FMM)~\cite{Greengard:87}, and, even more recently, interpolated-factored Green function methods~\cite{Bauinger:21}.
-A unique aspect of the volume problem is that possibly large regions of the computational domain may be well-separated from the domain and that over such regions, as a result, the computing cost of both the formation and the application of the volume potential operator can be made negligible, since the domain can be discretized with translations and scalings of boxes---over which the action of the volume operator~\eqref{eq:vol_pot} may be pre-computed and can be rapidly applied.
-It should be noted also that even within a class of such methods there is no single fast summation algorithm and in fact the choice of domain decomposition can carry consequences for the embedded constant: e.g.\ a domain discretization with a predominantly, and possibly adaptive, box structure can benefit from fast algorithms that carry constants similar to that of FFTs~\cite{Ethridge:01}, a marked improvement over the constants associated with general point-based FMMs.
+There are several well-known challenges to be met for the efficient and accurate evaluation of operators such as~\cref{eq:vol_pot} or~\cref{eq:deriv_volpot} in complex geometries---some mirroring those of the more well-studied problem of layer potential evaluation and some unique to volume problems.
+As is well known, the free-space Green's function $G_k$ given in~\cref{eq:Green_Function} features a logarithmic singularity (whose location is, of course, dependent on the target evaluation point $\nex$) that hinders the accuracy of standard quadrature rules for the numerical evaluation of the operator~\cref{eq:vol_pot} or~\cref{eq:deriv_volpot}.
+Despite the requirement for some degree of \emph{local} numerical treatment, the potential is a volumetric quantity depending \emph{globally} on the source density, and as such it is especially important to couple its computation to global fast algorithms---of which a variety have been developed including $\mathcal{H}$-matrix compression and their directional counterparts~\cite{Borm:03,Borm:17}, the fast multipole method (FMM)~\cite{Greengard:87}, and, more recently, interpolated-factored Green function methods~\cite{Bauinger:21}.
 Generally, it is also desirable to construct numerical discretizations of the operators which are efficient for repeated application (e.g.\ in schemes involving iterative linear solvers, Newton-type iterations for nonlinearities, or time-stepping) or with values that can be efficiently accessed (e.g.\ for the construction of direct solvers).